PocketByte/kotlin-kydra-log/README.md

 ```Kotlin
 HydraLog.init(MyLogger())
 ```
-**NOTE:** Any logging will initialize HydraLog with default Logger.
-Re-initialization will lead to IllegalStateException.
+**NOTE:** Initialization can be called only once.
+Re-initialization will throw IllegalStateException.
+Any logging via not initialized HydraLog will call initialisation with default Logger.

 ## License
 ```